dmoralesb1020/Data-Science-Portfolio/Potential-customers-prediction/ExtraaLearn.md

 * Finding the factors driving the lead conversion process
 * Creating a profile of the leads which are likely to convert

+## Questions for Analysis

+1. Leads will have different expectations from the outcome of the course and the current occupation may play a key role in getting them to participate in the program.
+Find out how current occupation affects lead status.
+2. The company's first impression on the customer must have an impact.
+Do the first channels of interaction have an impact on the lead status?
+3. The company uses multiple modes to interact with prospects.
+Which way of interaction works best?
+4. The company gets leads from various channels such as print media, digital media, referrals, etc. Which of these channels have the highest lead conversion rate?
+5. People browsing the website or mobile application are generally required to create a profile by sharing their personal data before they can access additional information.Does having more details about a prospect increase the chances of conversion?

 ## Data Description